deeptho/neumodvb/docs/spectrum.md

     just tune to many high symbol rate muxes in the same frequency band.
 Gradually the compensation will improve and neumoDVB will also start tuning to the low symbol rate muxes correctly.

-    * `MATYPE` shows data about the current DVB-S2 modulation scheme
+    * `MATYPE` shows data about the current DVB-S2 modulation scheme.

-    * `PLS` shows the Physical Layer Scrambling properties, "ROOT-1" in the example
+    * `PLS` shows the Physical Layer Scrambling properties, "ROOT-1" in the example.

-    * `ISI` shows the number of multistreams on this mux between brackets, followed by the list of the stream_ids, or -1 in case the mux is not a multistream
+    * `ISI` shows the number of multi-streams on this mux between brackets, followed by the list of the stream_ids, or -1 in case the mux is not a multi-stream.

 * The `LNB and sat` panel allows selecting  another LNB, so that the next spectrum or blind scan can operate on another LNB without having to close the spectrum screen and return to the LNB screen.
-  As the LNB can be on a rotor, it may also be necessary to select the desired satellite using the `Sat` combobox.
+  As the LNB can be on a rotor, it may also be necessary to select the desired satellite using the `Sat` combo-box.
 The `Save` button then saves some information for the LNB such as the default mux.
 The `Reset LOF` box can be used to reset the LOF offset estimate, which is gradually updated with each successful tune.